MichalLytek/type-graphql/docs/unions.md

 });
 ```

-All that left to do is to use the union type in the query.
+All that's left to do is to use the union type in the query.
 Notice, that due to TypeScript's reflection limitation, you have to explicitly use `SearchResultUnion` value in `@Query` decorator return type annotation.
 For TS compile-time type safety you can also use `typeof SearchResultUnion` which is equal to type `Movie | Actor`.